Sreeja1725/kubevirt/staging/src/kubevirt.io/api/testdata/README.md

 This directory tree contains serialized API objects in json and yaml formats.

-This creates JSON and YAML files for all the API exposed by kubevirt in group-version "kubevirt.io/v1", versioned by the release.
-The current version is in `HEAD` directory, previous versions are in `release-0.yy` releasedirectory.
-APIs includes, more APIs can be added in the future:
+This creates JSON and YAML files for three APIs exposed by kubevirt in group-version "kubevirt.io/v1", versioned by the release.
+The main branch is will be stored in `HEAD` directory, previous versions are in `release-0.yy` release directory.
+While more APIs can be added in the future, the current list includes:
   ```
     VirtualMachineInstance
     VirtualMachine